Medical Malpractice Insurance: Claims-Made vs. Occurrence Coverage

 $180,000

-Prior to the first major malpractice insurance crisis of the 1970s, nearly all doctors were covered by occurrence form policies.
-When a massive increase in malpractice lawsuits resulted in larger than anticipated claim payouts, many carriers had trouble remaining solvent.
-To address this, many liability insurance companies switched from offering occurrence policies to claims-made policies.
-Claims-made policies allow liability insurance companies to increase rates yearly (using proprietary methodologies) to offset any rising costs associated with fluctuations in the market and the prior acts period.
+Prior to the first major malpractice insurance crisis of the 1970s, nearly all doctors were covered by occurrence form policies, but that changed when a massive increase in malpractice lawsuits resulted in larger than anticipated claim payouts, causing many carriers to lose solvency.

-Are There Differences in the Limits of Coverage for Occurrence vs Claims-Made Malpractice Insurance?
+9. How Do Limits of Coverage Apply for Occurrence vs Claims-Made Insurance?

 Features